jjshoe/aws-switcher/README.md

 # aws-switcher
-Set the default AWS profile in all your shells instantly
+Set the default AWS profile in all your shells instantly and handles assuming roles for you.

 # Usage
 `aws-switcher`